ANGPTL8: Function

 The encoded 22 kDa protein contains an N-terminal secretion signal and two coiled-coil domains and is a member of the angiopoietin-like (ANGPTL) protein family.
 However, in contrast to other ANGPTL proteins, ANGPTL8 lacks the C-terminal fibrinogen-like domain, and therefore it is an atypical member of the ANGPTL family.
-It shares with ANGPTL4 and ANGPTL8 the ability to inhibit the enzyme Lipoprotein lipase (LPL), and its hepatic overexpression causes elevation of circulating Triglyceride levels in mice.
-In mice ANGPTL8 is secreted by the liver and by adipose tissue.
+ANGPTL8 has been shown to form complexes with ANGPTL3 with an apparent stoichiometry of 3:1 of ANGPTL3 to ANGPTL8 respectively.
+Formation of these complexes appears to require intracellular co-folding as mixing of ANGPTL8 and ANGPTL3 extracellularly does not result in complex formation.
+ANGPTL8 is expressed in the hepatic tissue and secreted into circulation, in order for the efficient secretion of ANGPTL8 it must form a complex with ANGPTL3.
+ANGPTL8 alone shows little inhibitory capacity and must form a complex with ANGPTL3 to inhibit the enzyme Lipoprotein lipase (LPL) and has been shown to greatly promote the ability of ANGPTL3 to inhibit LPL.
+In mice ANGPTL8 is secreted by the liver and by adipose tissue, hepatic overexpression of ANGPTL8 causes elevation of circulating Triglyceride levels.

 Despite having elevated post-heparin plasma LPL activity, mice lacking ANGPTL8 exhibit markedly decreased uptake of Very low-density lipoprotein-derived fatty acids into white adipose tissue (WAT).
 The defect in fatty acids uptake by WAT in ANGPTL8-null mice is likely due to the enhanced fatty acid uptake by the heart and skeletal muscle, because of the elevated LPL activity in these two tissues, as suggested by the ANGPTL3-4-8 model.
+Sustained ANGPTL3/8 activity, as seen in APOA5 deficiency, leads to reduced LPL abundance and activity in the heart arterial endothelium.

 ANGPTL8 was proposed to increase the rate at which beta-cells undergo cell division.
 Injection of mice with ANGPTL8 cDNA lowered blood sugar (i.e. hypoglycemia), presumably due to action at the pancreas.
 However, treatment of human islets with ANGPTL8 is unable to increase beta-cell division.
 Furthermore, studies in ANGPTL8 knock-out mice do not support a role of ANGPTL8 in controlling beta cell growth, yet point to a clear role in regulating plasma triglyceride levels.
 Based on these studies, it is fairly safe to say that the notion that ANGPTL8 promotes beta cell expansion is dead, which was made official by the retraction of the original paper.
 Deletion of ANGPTL8 does not seem to impact glucose and insulin tolerance in mice.